lordoffreaks/automation-engineer/README.md

 # Automation Engineer test

-- The base path for the API is https://automation-engineer-test.herokuapp.com
-- Find the Swagger file in https://automation-engineer-test.herokuapp.com/api-docs
-- Download the Swagger file in [here](https://raw.githubusercontent.com/lordoffreaks/automation-engineer/master/spec.swagger.yaml)

 ## First of all

 - You don't need to finish the whole execise, don't put pressure on yourself on that, it's best to do things in the best possible way that all "half baked"